stochastic-philosophy/welfare-state-1/docs/content/moraaliset_juuret_osa2.md

 Henrich, J., Heine, S. J., & Norenzayan, A. (2010).
 The weirdest people in the world? *Behavioral and Brain Sciences*, 33(2-3), 61-83.

 Hwang, K. K. (2006).
 Moral face and social face: Contingent self-esteem in Confucian society. *International Journal of Psychology*, 41(4), 276-281.

+Ji, D., Miu, A. C., & Zhou, Y. (2020).
+Development and validation of the English version of the Moral Identity Scale for adolescents.
+Personality and Individual Differences, 163, 110102. https://doi.org/10.1016/j.paid.2020.110102

 Jost, J. T., Glaser, J., Kruglanski, A. W., & Sulloway, F. J. (2003).
 Political conservatism as motivated social cognition. *Psychological Bulletin*, 129(3), 339-375.